Language: EN

 In this case,

-• If object has a defined value, it will access property normally.
+• If object has a defined value, property will be accessed normally.

 • If object is null or undefined, result will be undefined and no error will be thrown.